rhaiscript/book/src/start/builds/minimal.md

 Opt-Out of Features
 ------------------

 Opt out of as many features as possible, if they are not needed, to reduce code size because, remember, by default all code is compiled into the final binary since what a script requires cannot be predicted.
 If a language feature will never be needed, omitting it is a prudent strategy to optimize the build for size.

 Omitting arrays ([`no_index`]) yields the most code-size savings, followed by floating-point support ([`no_float`]), safety checks ([`unchecked`]) and finally object maps and custom types ([`no_object`]).

 Where the usage scenario does not call for loading externally-defined modules, use [`no_module`] to save some bytes.
 Disable script-defined functions ([`no_function`]) and possibly closures ([`no_closure`]) when the features are not needed.
 Both of these have some code size savings but not much.

 Use a Raw [`Engine`]
 -------------------

 [`Engine::new_raw`][raw `Engine`] creates a _raw_ engine.
-A _raw_ engine supports, out of the box, only a very [restricted set]({{rootUrl}}/engine/raw.md#built-in-operators) of basic arithmetic and logical operators.
+A _raw_ engine supports, out of the box, only a very [restricted set][built-in operators] of basic arithmetic and logical operators.

 Selectively include other necessary functionalities by picking specific [packages] to minimize the footprint.